-Before the days of Wi-Fi and apps, we had the good old-fashioned USB cable.
+Before the days of Wi-Fi and apps, we had a good old-fashioned USB cable.
 Different phones have different setups but the first thing you will need to do is import your contacts to your phone storage.
 Connect your phone to your computer via a USB cable and follow the instructions.
 The only downside is that you will need enough storage space on your phone for your contacts.

 Android contacts recovery app

 If none of the above options suits you, you can choose from one of the best Android contacts backup software below.
-These apps are also great if you accidentally delete all contacts on Android phone.
+These apps are also great if you accidentally delete all contacts on your Android phone.

 You can use Easy Backup to recover lost contacts, backup to the cloud, and even send via email.
 The design is easy to use and highly intuitive.
 Plus, it has an automatic cleanup system.

-A good choice for fast backups and straight forward contact recovery.
+A good choice for fast backups and straightforward contact recovery.
 If you are looking for a simple app, this might not be for you as you also have the ability to back up a range of data sets like bookmarks and calendar storage.